Paleomagnetism: Detrital remanent magnetization

-In a completely different process, magnetic grains in sediments may align with the magnetic field during or soon after deposition; this is known as detrital remanent magnetization (DRM).
-If the magnetization is acquired as the grains are deposited, the result is a depositional detrital remanent magnetization (dDRM); if it is acquired soon after deposition, it is a post-depositional detrital remanent magnetization (pDRM).
+In a completely different process, magnetic grains in sediments may align with the magnetic field during or soon after deposition; this is known as detrital remanent magnetization.
+If the magnetization is acquired as the grains are deposited, the result is a depositional detrital remanent magnetization; if it is acquired soon after deposition, it is a post-depositional detrital remanent magnetization.

 Chemical remanent magnetization

-In a third process, magnetic grains grow during chemical reactions, and record the direction of the magnetic field at the time of their formation.
+In a third process, magnetic grains grow during chemical reactions and record the direction of the magnetic field at the time of their formation.
 The field is said to be recorded by chemical remanent magnetization (CRM).
-A common form of chemical remanent magnetization is held by the mineral hematite, another iron oxide.
+A common form is held by the mineral hematite, another iron oxide.
 Hematite forms through chemical oxidation reactions of other minerals in the rock including magnetite.
-Redbeds, clastic sedimentary rocks (such as sandstones) are red because of hematite that formed during sedimentary diagenesis.
-The CRM signatures in redbeds can be quite useful and they are common targets in magnetostratigraphy studies.
+Red beds, clastic sedimentary rocks (such as sandstones) are red because of hematite that formed during sedimentary diagenesis.
+The CRM signatures in red beds can be quite useful, and they are common targets in magnetostratigraphy studies.

 Isothermal remanent magnetization

 Remanence that is acquired at a fixed temperature is called isothermal remanent magnetization (IRM).
 Remanence of this sort is not useful for paleomagnetism, but it can be acquired as a result of lightning strikes.
 Lightning-induced remanent magnetization can be distinguished by its high intensity and rapid variation in direction over scales of centimeters.

 IRM is often induced in drill cores by the magnetic field of the steel core barrel.
-This contaminant is generally parallel to the barrel, and most of it can be removed by heating up to about 400 ℃ or demagnetizing in a small alternating field.
+This contaminant is generally parallel to the barrel, and most of it can be removed by heating up to about 400 °C or demagnetizing in a small alternating field.
 In the laboratory, IRM is induced by applying fields of various strengths and is used for many purposes in rock magnetism.

 Viscous remanent magnetization

-Viscous remanent magnetization is remanence that is acquired by ferromagnetic materials by sitting in a magnetic field for some time.
+Viscous remanent magnetization is remanence that is acquired by ferromagnetic materials influenced by a magnetic field for some time.
 In rocks, this remanence is typically aligned in the direction of the modern-day geomagnetic field.
 The fraction of a rock’s overall magnetization that is a viscous remanent magnetization is dependent on the magnetic mineralogy.

-Paleomagnetic procedure

-Collecting samples on land
+Sampling

-The oldest rocks on the ocean floor are 200 mya – very young when compared with the oldest continental rocks, which date from 3.8 billion years ago.
-In order to collect paleomagnetic data dating beyond 200 mya, scientists turn to magnetite-bearing samples on land to reconstruct the Earth's ancient field orientation.
+The oldest rocks on the ocean floor are 200 Ma: very young when compared with the oldest continental rocks which date from 3.8 Ga.
+In order to collect paleomagnetic data dating beyond 200 Ma, scientists turn to magnetite-bearing samples on land to reconstruct Earth's ancient field orientation.
 Paleomagnetists, like many geologists, gravitate towards outcrops because layers of rock are exposed.
 Road cuts are a convenient man-made source of outcrops.